EuclidProtocol/docs/docs/API/Integrations/Aggregators/1-Get Routes.md

 # Step 1 — Get Routes

-Use the Routes endpoint to discover the best path for a swap.
-Routes can include multiple hops and multiple DEXes; you choose the best option based on price, latency, or other heuristics.
+Use the Routes endpoint to fetch candidate swap routes.

 ## Endpoint